 As soon as you enter the butterfly garden, you will find a pile of colorful hats.
 You can wear it to attract the butterflies when roaming in the garden.
 Sometimes butterflies will perch on the hat, or our clothes, if we wear something bright, such as red.

-Butterflies are day creatures.
+Butterflies are diurnal creatures [active during the day].
 Therefore, the best time to visit a butterfly garden is in the morning, when the butterflies are active.

 Many butterflies welcome us when we visit them on one sunny Saturday morning.
 They are busy flying from one flower to another, in search of nectar, their main food.

 Sometimes we also can see mating butterflies.
 I was surprised to know the female butterfly can fly carrying its partner while mating!

 Are you interested to know more about butterfly?

 Let's go to the pavilion in this garden, where we will find several frames of preserved butterflies.
 We can learn the name and characteristics of each butterfly.
 I just found out that male and female butterflies have different wings pattern.
 For example, there are 4 wings patterns for a Papilio Memnon: 1 wings pattern for male and 3 wing patterns for females.